 Instructions

-- Meanwhile, slice the bread into small cubes and then add them to the skillet along with the sage and parsley.
+- Meanwhile, slice the bread into small cubes and then add them to the skillet along with the sage, thyme, and parsley.
 Mix everything together to combine.

-- Once mixed, remove the stuffing from the heat and add the stuffing into a 9x9 inch baking dish.
-Spread the stuffing evenly in the dish then pour the chicken stock all over the stuffing to moisten it.
+- Once mixed, remove the stuffing from the heat and add the stuffing into a 9x13-inch baking dish.
+Spread the stuffing evenly in the dish then pour the chicken stock all over the stuffing.

-- Remove the stuffing from the oven and let cool for 10 minutes before serving.
+- Remove the stuffing from the oven and garnish with a sprig of thyme and extra chopped parsley.
 Enjoy!

 The link for this recipe isn’t working anymore!
 We used it last year for Thanksgiving, and it was some of the best stuffing I’d ever tasted.
 I wish I had printed it out.